Hey, I hope you had a great weekend.

-In this exercise, we are shrugging up to activate the upper trapezius and rolling back to activate the mid back muscles.
-This aims to puts the shoulder in good position, which helps to alleviate shoulder pain and activate the muscles that were not working properly if you suffer from shoulder discomfort.
+In this exercise, we are shrugging up to activate the upper trapezius and rolling back to activate the midback muscles.
+This aims to puts the shoulder in a good position, which helps to alleviate shoulder pain and activate the muscles that were not working properly.

-Perform 1 set of 5 reps in a smooth controlled movement with a good contraction at the top and middle of the movement with a light intensity looking at good contraction in the upper trapezius and the muscles in between the shoulder blades.
+Perform one set of 5 reps in a smooth, controlled movement with a good contraction at the top and middle of the movement.
+Intensity should be light and you are looking for a good contraction in the upper trapezius and the muscles in between the shoulder blades.

-Grab a resistance band and fix it to something.
-In standing position, keep your arm just below your shoulder height.
+Use a resistance band and attach it to something.
+In a standing position, keep your arm just below your shoulder height.
 Keep the wrist in neutral, not bending the wrist.
-Stay relax in the upper trapezius.
-Make a pull tension on the tubing and then bring the arm back working on mid back muscles.
+Stay relaxed in the upper trapezius.
+Make a pull tension on the tubing and then bring the arm back, working on midback muscles.

 Winged Band Pulls

-In this exercise, we are working on mid back area (mid trapezius and rhomboids), which tend to be not working properly if you have shoulder pain.
+In this exercise, we are working on the midback area―mid trapezius and rhomboids―which tend to not work properly if you have shoulder pain.
 We need to wake them up and turn them on to help in overcoming shoulder pain.

-Perform 1 set of 5 reps in a smooth controlled movement with good stop at the end position with a low intensity focusing on getting a good contraction in mid back muscles.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end.
+Intensity should be low and you are focusing on getting a good contraction in the midback muscles.

 Move up against the wall.
 Bring your hips and mid back up against the wall.
 Bring your arms out to the sides.
-Focus on trying to have your upper arm, forearm and hand up against the wall and then slide them overhead trying to bring the hands together if you can then come back down.
+Focus on trying to have your upper arm, forearm, and hand up against the wall and then slide them overhead, trying to bring the hands together if you can, and then come back down.

 T-Raises Against The Wall

-We are trying to put the shoulder into good position that will help to overcome shoulder pain from sleeping, activating the muscles around the shoulder blade, which are not activated in people with shoulder pain.
-Also, we are working on improving the flexibility in the shoulder with this exercise.
+We are trying to put the shoulder into a good position that will help to overcome shoulder pain from sleeping, activating the muscles around the shoulder blade, which are not activated in people with shoulder pain.
+Also, we are working on improving the flexibility of the shoulder with this exercise.

-Perform 1 set of 5 reps (moving arms up and moving arms down is 1 repetition), so a total of 10 movements in a smooth controlled movement with a quick stop at the top position and a quick stop a the bottom position with a light intensity.
+Perform one set of 5 reps―moving your arms up and arms down is 1 repetition―so a total of 10 movements in a smooth, controlled movement.
+Make a quick stop at the top position and a quick stop at the bottom position.
+Intensity should be light.

-This stretch tries to touch the fingers tips together, gripping the fingers and then pull the hands closer together, really stretching out the top shoulder and the bottom shoulder.
+This stretch involves trying to touch the fingers tips together, gripping the fingers and then pulling the hands closer together, stretching out the top and bottom shoulder.

-Modified Stretch: A lot of people will not have as much flexibility, so what you can do is to utilize a towel.
-Grab a towel, starting at top arm using the bottom arm to pull down and having it to stretch out the top arm.
-Then switch by having the top arm pull the bottom arm and get that stretch in the bottom arm.
+Modified stretch: Many people will not have as much flexibility, so what you can do is utilize a towel.
+Grab a towel, starting at the top arm, and use the bottom arm to pull down.
+This will stretch out the top shoulder.
+Then, switch by having the top arm pull the bottom arm up and get that stretch in the bottom shoulder.

-This exercise is more of a stretch in the shoulder to improve the flexibility in the shoulder.
+This exercise is more of a stretch in the shoulder to improve the flexibility of the shoulder.

-Perform 1 set of 2-3 repetitions holding the stretch for 5 seconds then progress to 10 seconds with a light intensity.
+Perform one set of 2 to 3 repetitions, holding the stretch for 5 seconds, then progress to 10 seconds with light intensity.

-So there you go, these are the 4 exercises for you if you wake up with shoulder pain to help you overcome shoulder pain from sleeping.
+So, there you go.
+These are the four exercises for you to try if you wake up with shoulder pain.
+These can help you overcome shoulder pain from sleeping.

 Rick Kaselj, MS